 - 1 inch fresh ginger root peeled and minced

 - 2 Tablespoons tapioca, arrowroot or non-GMO cornstarch

 - Sesame oil

 - Salt & pepper, to taste

-- Whisk the tapioca with 4 tablespoons apple cider vinegar in a medium bowl; add the beef, season with salt and pepper and toss to coat.
+- Whisk the tapioca with 4 tablespoons apple cider vinegar in a medium bowl, and then add the beef, season with salt and pepper and toss to coat.
 Set aside for 15 minutes.

 - Add 3 tablespoons coconut oil, then the ginger, garlic and hot pepper; stir-fry until fragrant, about 1 minute.